bsiever/microbit-pxt-timeanddate/README.md

 ```

 Since the time setting blocks use modular arithmetic, adding and subtracting to the prior value will
-"roll over" in the expected way (and will not impact the hours, like the adding approach would)
+"rollover" in the expected way (and will not impact the hours, like the adding approach would)

 Note that this may not work correctly when the total time is before the year specified in ``setDate``.
 That is, if ``setDate`` specifies 2024, then negative values should not "roll back" before Jan 1, 2024.